Autumn Table

 When using the ASIO4ALL driver, there are elements of the configuration (notably the output device and the DSP buffer size) that are controlled in the ASIO4ALL settings, not the AudioTheory Piano Keys settings.
 These can be opened up by pressing the 'config.' button which appears next to the dropdown when the ASIO driver is in use.

-It's worth noting that ASIO4ALL requires a dedicated stream for audio output, meaning other applications cannot output audio at the same time when it's in use.
+ASIO4ALL requires a dedicated stream for audio output, which means that other applications cannot output audio at the same time when it's in use.
 You can always swap back to the built-in driver in the settings, and increased latency times may not be an issue depending on how you are using the application.